 2. High Quality Compass (This will be used often.
 You may want to look for one who’s tip retracts when closed.)

 3. TI-30 Calculator.
 (NOT Multi-view).
-You WILL need your calculator from last year, but not daily.
+You WILL need your calculator from last year.

 4. Composition notebook (any color or cute covers are fine)